 For Refrigerator Pickles

 Follow all the steps but skip the canning step.
-You could put the pickles in bigger jars and just refrigerate.
+You could put the pickles in bigger jars like half gallons and just refrigerate.
 Let sit in the refrigerator for at least a week for optimum flavor.

-Be sure to make up an extra batch or two of these bread and butter pickles for gifts.
-Tuck them into care packages, hostess gifts, and more for a special gift from the garden most anyone will enjoy.
+Be sure to make up an extra batch or two of these delicious pickles as gifts.
+Tuck them into care packages, hostess gifts, and more for a special gift from the vegetable garden most anyone will enjoy.

 - 10 Cups Sliced Cucumbers, slice them about 1/4" thick